Is Moliets-et-Maa the perfect holiday destination place for a mums’ trip?

-This uncrowded corner of France proved the perfect holiday destination for a much-needed mums-only trip
+Where to travel on a mums-only holiday?
+The perfect French villa without the kids

-After two years of A-Levels stress, it is not just the kids that need a break – Sarah Rodrigues discovers a villa in Moliets-et-Maa where her group of mum friends can unwind with poolside lazing, vintage markets and local wine
+After two years of A-levels stress, it is not just the kids that need a break – Sarah Rodrigues discovers a villa near Biarritz where her group of mum friends can unwind with poolside lazing, vintage markets and local wine

 Support truly